 Virtual Reality will be an integral part of the future – that much is certain.
 And that doesn’t just apply to the entertainment sector: there are also many great opportunities for companies to reap the benefits of cleverly used VR applications.
-Here you can find out how Virtual Reality in business can be applied in a meaningful way.
+Here you can find out how Virtual Reality can be applied in a meaningful way in your company.

 Just over 70% of SMEs are considering whether to use VR.
 Even some large corporations have discovered Virtual Reality for themselves.
 However, so far most companies have been rather reluctant to invest in VR.